aayush3201/Forkify-js-course-project/README.md

 To use the app, you will node.js installed.
 Once you have installed and extracted the files for this app, change your directory to the Forkify-js-couse-project folder on the command line and type in 'npm install' to get all the dependencies.
 Then type in 'npm run start' (make sure your default browser is Chrome).
 This will start the app!

-I must say, after being successful in creating an app in a way quite different from the instructo and still achieving all I wanted to, I have become very confident in my ability to solve complex problems.
+I must say, after being successful in creating an app in a way quite different from the instructor and still achieving all I wanted to, I have become very confident in my ability to solve complex problems.